‘NIGHT PEOPLE’ by MARK RONSON

 Reviewed by Danny Corvini

-And with circumstances distinct from any other DJ on the block: a British-American dual citizen who’s Jewish, with Mick Jones from Foreigner as his step-dad and hedonistic parents who would party all night.
+The young DJ has circumstances unlike any other on the block: a Jewish British-American dual citizen, Mick Jones from Foreigner is his step-dad, with spades of privilege and hedonistic parents who would party all night.
+Would he breakthrough in this black music world, where street cred is everything?

-Mark Ronson doesn’t fit easily into the stereotype of a namedropper but he still manages to slide a veritable wish-list of other ‘90s legends onto his pages.
-Some of those that find their way into his story are Lady Miss Kier and DJ Dmitry from Deee-Lite, Sean Lennon, Michael Alig, Junior Vasquez, Biggie, Jay Z, Tupac, DJ Premier, Sean ‘Puffy’ Combs, Prince, Missy Elliott, Janet Jackson, Tommy Hilfiger and Aaliyah, to name a few.
-Even Donald Trump gets a mention and oh, the joy.. it’s about him being refused entry into a club!
+He also manages to slide a mighty list of ‘90s legends into his pages with stories featuring Lady Miss Kier and DJ Dmitry from Deee-Lite, Sean Lennon, Michael Alig, Junior Vasquez, Biggie, Jay Z, Tupac, DJ Premier, Sean ‘Puffy’ Combs, Prince, Missy Elliott, Janet Jackson, Tommy Hilfiger and Aaliyah, to name a few.
+Even Donald Trump gets a mention!

-Even more than privilege though, it’s Ronson’s sheer bloody-minded talent—expressed as a DJ, producer and now as a music journalistthat should really take a bow.
+However, it’s Mark Ronson’s love for music and sheer, bloody-minded talent—expressed as a DJ, producer and now as a music journalist—that’s really the main feature.

 Highly recommended.